Awannaphasch2016/PaperSummary/A Deep Learning Approach for COVID-19 Trend Prediction.md

+#+TITLE: testing

 # note to self: no smaller detail. only big picture. smaller detail should be
 * read from the paper itself
 # introduction
 * extreme lockdown is shown to be very effective to slow down the spread of SARS-COV2